Skip Navigation or Skip to Content

 Instructor: Marcia Couey, Michael Smith

-Learn how to evaluate high-quality growth stocks and whether they are selling at a fair price.
-We use the same FUNdamental analysis methods as taught by www.betterinvesting.org to over five million investors over the past 72 years.
-Learn how to form sound judgments; compare values between companies; make wise, strategic portfolio choices; do research online; and document your judgments.
-We use an Internet-based stock analysis tool and various research websites to help us make judgments.
+Learn how to evaluate high-quality growth stocks and determine whether they are being sold at a fair price.
+We use the fundamental analysis methods as taught by BetterInvesting (www.betterinvesting.org) to over 5 million investors over the past 75 years.
+Learn how to form sound judgments, compare values between companies, make wise strategic portfolio choices, do research online and document your decisions.
 Students evaluate a company and practice articulating their judgments during workshops.
-This class is an activities workshop with 75 minutes per week spent on outside video education and online tools practice.
-Students must have basic math skills, a Mac or PC, and a printer.
-Beginners and repeaters are welcome!
+This class combines lectures, activity workshops and one hour per week of outside video education and online tools practice.
+This class is a prerequisite for the spring course, DIY FUNdamental Stock Analysis: Beyond Beginners.

 NOTE: Maximum benefits will be achieved by attending all eight sessions.
-Equities discussed are for educational purposes only; no recommendations will be made.
-No penny stocks, ADRs, ETFs, index funds, bonds, mutual funds, financial advisors, cryptocurrencies, or foreign stocks will be discussed.
-We do not present alternate portfolio management theories, technical analysis, or other investment strategies.
+Equities are for educational purposes only; no recommendations will be made.
+We do not present alternate investment strategies.
+Penny stocks, ADRs, ETFs, index funds, mutual funds, financial advisers, cryptocurrencies and foreign stocks will not be discussed.
+Newer Windows or Mac OS versions only.

 Days: Tu